 In this paper, we present a method to derive parameter constraints for LHA, that guarantee the same behavior as for a reference valuation of the parameters.
 This method has been recently introduced for deriving timing constraints for timed automata.
 Here, we provide the extension of the method to LHA.
 Furthermore, it is shown how the reachability procedure can be adapted to enable the analysis of systems with affine dynamics.

-The method can be used to attack the parameter synthesis problem for LHA, by generalizing a reference valuation that is known to guarantee a good behavior.
 By early pruning of invalid states, the method is more efficient than the parameter synthesis based on standard reachability analysis.
 Repeated analysis for different starting points yields a "behavioral cartography".
-This allows to cover large parts of the initial state space of nondeterministic hybrid systems, and provides an alternative tool to the symbolic simulation method of [2].
+This allows to cover large parts of the initial state space of nondeterministic hybrid systems, and provides an alternative tool to the symbolic simulation method of [1], which gives sometimes better results.